jonjesbuzz/LC2200-Swift/README.md

 `help` will print out usage information.

 ## Tests
-These need to be written at some point. :|
+These need to be written at some point. `:|`

+## Framework
+This simulator can also be compiled as a framework for iOS, OS X, tvOS (LOL), and watchOS (LOLOLOL).
+Use [Carthage](https://github.com/Carthage/Carthage) to install the framework into your project.

 ## Documentation